sporksmith/walking-onions-wip/specs/03-voting-and-authorities.md

 > design pieces.

-If a consensus-method is negotiated that is high enough to support ENDIVEs, then the authorities proceed as follows.
+If a consensus-method is negotiated that is high enough to support ENDIVEs, then the authorities proceed as follows to transform the consensus sectoins above into an ENDIVE.

-The ParamSections are used verbatim as the bodies of the `client-params` and `relay-params` fields.
+The ParamSections from the consensus are used verbatim as the bodies of the `client-params` and `relay-params` fields.
-> XXXX Additionally, we need to get VoterCerts from someplace.

 The fields that appear in each RelaySNIPInfo determine what goes into the SNIPRouterData for each relay.
 Extra fields may be copied from the